Emt-tz/Write-to-File/README.md

 # Write-to-File
-This Script auotamtes writing the same information to multiple files, you just edit the information, ext and create to match your work.
+This Script automates writing the same information to multiple files, you just edit the information, ext and create to match your work.